 Problems Prevented: Difficulty gathering information, lack of data responsiveness, lack of confidence in data accuracy

-When teams can’t get relevant information from available data, or even worse, if they can’t find what they need at all, complication-focused work immediately begins.
-Fortunately, with the right data management tools, these problems can be resolved - even after a project has been completed.
+When teams can't access relevant information from available data, or even worse, can’t find what they need at all, complication-focused work ensues.
+Fortunately, with the right data management tools, these issues can be resolved, even after a project has been completed.

-The general contractor, Obayashi, had recently completed a tunnel project that ran into a dispute.
-The dispute went to court - and they were required to prove that construction met certain progress milestones within specific time frames.
+The general contractor, Obayashi, recently completed a tunnel project that ended up in a dispute that went to court.
+They needed to prove that the construction had met certain progress milestones within specific time frames.

-The team had taken 50k+ photos to document the project, but no one had made sure they were organized - meaning they likely had the evidence they needed, but no way to actually uncover it.
+Although the team had taken over 50,000 photos to document the project, no one had made sure that the images were organized.
+As a result, the evidence they needed was likely present, but they had no means of uncovering it.

-By using Unearth for data management, they were able to bulk upload all 50k+ photos and have the system parse the associated metadata to automatically sort them according to location and date on a map of their jobsite.
+By using Unearth for data management, they bulk uploaded all 50,000 photos, and the system parsed the associated metadata to automatically sort them by location and date on a map of their jobsite.

-This provided their team and their lawyers with a simple way to immediately understand what work had been completed where and when - saving hundreds of hours and hundreds of thousands of dollars in spending on complication-focused work.
+This provided the team and lawyers with an easy way to immediately understand what work had been completed and when, saving hundreds of hours and hundreds of thousands of dollars in spending on complication-focused work.

 Why data management matters

-The previous two examples illustrate how quickly construction data can get out of control, but also how easily the problem can be remedied.
-Data management doesn’t have to be a complex process or a massive undertaking.
+The two previous examples illustrate how construction data can quickly get out of control, but also how easy it can be to resolve the problem.
+Data management doesn't have to be a complex or massive undertaking.
 With a few simple steps, the industry can reverse billions of dollars in unnecessary spending.

 VI.
 6 Key Steps to Getting Started

-1. Get a realistic assessment of how much money is on the table
+1. Get a realistic assessment of the potential savings

-Use the table we outlined in section III to get an estimate of how much money the average firm of your size is losing to this problem.
-Use your knowledge of your company’s best practices to get an idea of whether you’re going to be significantly over or under the national average.
+Use the table outlined in section III to estimate how much money your firm is losing to ineffective data management.
+Consider your company’s best practices to get a better idea of whether you’re above or below the national average.

-2. Take this number to the people who matter
+2. Bring this number to the people who matter

 3. Weigh your options

-The data management industry is still relatively new for construction, and the options are somewhat slim.
-Unearth is one of the first players focused entirely on organizing your construction data and improving your data management workflows.
-Search around for some other options and then compare your top 3 choices.
+The data management industry is still relatively new to construction, and the options are somewhat limited.
+Research and compare at least three options, we’d suggest Unearth, which specializes in organizing construction data and improving data management workflows.

-4. Reach out to your favorite data management softwares
+4. Connect with your favorite data management softwares

 5. Get moving on a pilot program

-Once you’ve heard from all the companies you’re considering, get started on a pilot program.
-This is a short-term subscription at a discounted cost that should help you become familiar with the software and make sure everything is working as expected.
-At the end of this term, you should have the option to continue or terminate your subscription with no penalties.
+Start with a pilot to test the software, this is typically a short-term subscription at a discounted cost that allows you to become familiar with the software and ensure everything works as expected.
+At the end of the term, you can decide to continue or terminate your subscription without any penalties.

 6. Be ready to keep pushing forward

-Remain committed and focus on expanding your capabilities, because the benefits of digital innovation increase exponentially with scale.
-Getting one project in order will show you a small ROI.
-Getting your entire company on board will revolutionize your business.
+Stay committed to expanding your capabilities as the benefits of digital innovation increase exponentially with scale.
+A single project can demonstrate a small ROI, but getting your entire company on board will revolutionize your business.

-Start your 30-day free trial.
+See how OnePlace for Civil Construction can help you effectively manage your project data.
 Reduce delays and rework, increase project management efficiency, and ensure a high-quality project turnover.